gregr/icfp2017-artifact-auas7pp/README.md

 The livecode.io miniKanren tutorial: http://io.livecode.ch/learn/webyrd/webmk

-You can also follow along with the paper by running the challenge examples on your own machine.
+You can also follow along with the paper by running the challenge examples locally.
 You can either install Chez Scheme and clone this repo, or use the Docker image.

+### Setup for local running

 If you'd like to use Docker, read the setup instructions: `SETUP-DOCKER-EVAL.md`.